-Using credit cards to take advantage of bonus points to travel hack your way to exciting destinations is a pretty well-known concept.
+Using credit cards that offer a travel rewards program to help fund your way to exciting destinations is a pretty well-known concept.
 Do you also know about the many ways you can save money using your travel credit card to access valuable benefits?

 Besides offering points or miles, many travel credit cards help you save money other ways.
 Your card might offer benefits which can help cover transportation costs to the airport, checked bag fees, onboard expenses, or offer upgrades for your hotel stays.
 Travel credit cards can potentially save you hundreds every year, based on such things as your personal spending habits and the benefits the card offers and if those benefits are ones you can take advantage of.

-One place you can start to look for a card that is best for you from Credit Sesame’s partners by using Credit Sesame’s side-by-side credit card comparisons.
+One place you can start to look for a card that may be best for you is from Credit Sesame’s partners by using Credit Sesame’s side-by-side credit card comparisons.
 Here are four ways I found that travel credit cards can save you money.
 Keep them in mind when comparing and deciding on a travel credit card.

 1. Avoid Foreign Transaction Fees

-Many credit cards impose a fee on every transaction made outside the U.S. (or transactions made in currencies other than the U.S. dollar).
-Foreign transactions fees are typically 2-3% of the transaction amount, so if you spend $1,000 on your card while traveling beyond our borders, you’ll be on the hook for an additional $20 to $30.
+Many credit cards impose a fee on your purchase transactions made outside the U.S. (or purchase transactions made in currencies other than the U.S. dollar).
+Foreign transaction fees are typically 2-3% of the transaction amount, so if you spend $1,000 on your card while traveling beyond our borders, you’ll be on the hook for an additional $20 to $30.

 Travel with a card that offers no foreign transaction fees, on the other hand, and you could save by not having those additional fees added to your purchase transactions.
 Many travel credit cards offer no foreign transaction fees, if that is a feature that is important to you it would make sense to look around for one.